/

 Usage-based Pricing Model is pretty clear and fair for your customers.
 They pay only for the volume they use.
 An alternative name is “pay as you go”.
 It is like a regular utility bill with a counter but for SaaS companies.
 You can charge for the number of transactions, requests, data used, scheduled posts, issued invoices, calls, messages.
 It works well with Tiered and Freemium SaaS pricing models.

-Usages Based pricing model was the best option for our good client TextMagic.
-It is an all-in-one text messaging service that has been successfully helping small businesses around the world do mobile marketing.
+Usage-based pricing model was the best option for our good client TextMagic, an all-in-one text messaging service.
 They offer to create a free account and use all features.
 You only pay for the number of outbound text messages (sent from personal or business email, virtual, or existing mobile number).
 Inbound messages are free of charge.
 So by the end of the billing period, TextMagic customers only pay their bills.

 SaaS company that uses usage-based pricing